cozy/cozy-docs/src/documents/hack/getting-started/architecture-overview.html.md

 A personal PaaS is a personal execution environment for personal applications collaborating around personal data.
 You got it, a pPaaS is all about the user!

-Technically, the "controller" and the "home application" play with each other to install, run, update and remove applications within Cozy.
-We've forked [Haibu](https://github.com/nodejitsu/haibu) to add custom options: more security (applications are run by separate users, restrict the access to the controller itself, ...), handling app authentication to the Data System, logging, etc.
+Technically, the Controller and the Home play with each other to install, run, update and remove applications within Cozy.
+It makes sure applications are run in a good isolation, manage logging, and more.

 The [cozy-controller](https://github.com/cozy/cozy-controller/) can also be used through a dedicated tool, the [cozy-monitor](https://github.com/cozy/cozy-monitor/).
-You shouldn't be worried too much about it since it is unlikely you will one day use it (except if you host your own Cozy or are willing to contribute to the core).
+The cozy-monitor is a CLI tool, equivalent to the Home: they are both interfaces to the Controller.
+To use it, you must be root on the machine hosting your Cozy.

 ## The persistence layer: the Data System
 ([Github Repository](https://github.com/cozy/cozy-data-system/))